 Family workshops at the V&A Museum

-When: Various dates during the May half term, check the website for details.
+When: Various dates over half-term, check website for details.

 Where: Cutty Sark, Greenwich; free with entry to the ship

 Drawing with wolves at the National Gallery

 Join artist and wildlife enthusiasts Jennie Webber or Laura Cuppage as you create drawings of the wolf look-a-like British Lupine dogs.